AdobeDocs/experience-platform.en/help/tags/api/endpoints/extension-package-usage-authorizations.md

 ## Create an extension package usage authorization {#create}

 Create an extension package usage authorization for each [extension package](./extension-packages.md) and `{ORG_ID}` of the organization you want to authorize.
-You can create a new extension package usage authorization by making a POST request.
+To create a new extension package usage authorization, make a POST request to the endpoint below.

 **API format**